True or False: Cases found on Westlaw and Lexis are divided into fields such as editorial summaries and headnotes.

 Study for the Legal Research Objective Assessment.
 Utilize flashcards and multiple choice questions with hints and detailed explanations.
 Prepare thoroughly for your exam!

-The assertion that cases found on Westlaw and Lexis are divided into fields such as editorial summaries and headnotes is accurate.
-Both platforms utilize a structured approach to legal cases, presenting various components that enhance the research experience for users.
+Cases found on Westlaw and Lexis are indeed divided into fields such as editorial summaries and headnotes.
+This structure is designed to enhance the user experience by providing organized information that aids in legal research.

 Subscribe